What is the Certificate?

 The requirements for the Certificate fall into five broad areas: didactics, scholarship, clinical work, cultural appreciation, and leadership.

-- If you complete a presentation for the course, submit presentation and provide a 1-2 page summary of your educational experience in relation to global health.
+In addition, provide a 1-2 page summary of your educational experience related to global health.

-b.
-Conduct research (including, but not limited to, basic science, clinical, educational, ethics, and public health/epidemiology research) that focuses on an important topic in global health.
-If this work is not your thesis, provide an 4-5 page multidisciplinary report on your research, including the social, political, economic, and cultural context of the work and the relevance of the results to understanding a specific topic in global health.
+Conduct basic science or clinical research that focuses on an important topic in global health.
+If this work is not your thesis, provide either an 8-10 page multidisciplinary report or present a poster on your research, including the social, political, economic, and cultural context of the work and the relevance of the results to understanding a specific topic in global health.
+Posters must be excepted and presented at one of the three poster presentation opportunities (Global Health Day -Internal Medicine or Surgery, or at Student Research Day.)

-Demonstrate appreciation for the language/culture of a non-American/non-English-speaking population by completing one of the following:
+Demonstrate appreciation for the language/culture of a non-American/non-English-speaking population by:

 a.
 Conducting research or providing healthcare services in a language other than English.
 Provide a 4-5 paper reflecting on this experience.